A better training method for reinforcement learning with human feedback

 With direct preference optimization (DPO), however — and with other, similar direct-alignment algorithms — LLMs run the risk of learning spurious correlations from the data.
 In toxicity datasets, for instance, it’s common for the serious, thoughtful responses to be longer than the offensive responses.
-During RLHF, an LLM could thus learn to prefer longer responses to shorter ones, which may not be preferable in general.
+During RLHF, an LLM could thus learn to favor longer responses over shorter ones, which may not be preferable in general.

 At this year’s International Conference on Learning Representations (ICLR), we presented a method for limiting such spurious correlations, which we call SeRA, for self-reviewing and alignment.
 First, after the first round of RLHF on human-annotated data, we use the LLM itself to generate additional training examples.
 Then we use the LLM’s output probabilities to assess the strength of preference for training pairs, keeping only those where the preferred response is strongly preferred.